read

 suggesting advisors want AI to help them plan, not replace the client

 conversation.
-Income Lab has its own AI tools for retirement analysis
+Income Lab has its own toolset for retirement analysis

 the comprehensive plan creation workflow that eMoney excels at.